: Allison Smith

 A Taster’s Tour

-Savor scenic views and liquid libations with the locals
+Savor scenic views, farm-to-table food and liquid libations with the locals

 Enjoy a pint on the outdoor balcony at multiple breweries along the trail.
 (Photo by Allison Smith)